wspringer/monkeyman/README.md

 * Build your final version in the `target` directory, by typing `middleman generate`.

+## Installation

+Download the monkeyman jar from the Downloads section.
+Start it with `java -jar monkeyman.jar`, or create a script for it, as I did:

+    #!/bin/sh

+    java -jar ~/workspace/monkeyman/target/monkeyman.jar "$@"

 ## Changes

+0.2

+* 2012-02-20: Default site template (no need to start creating a layout)
+* 2012-02-18: File system monitoring (detect changes and update content when required)

 0.1

 * 2012-02-14: Add LESS support.
 * 2012-02-13: Add live preview support.